jaykaykoong-alt/Lidocaine-Analysis/README.md

 ## Methodology
 - Evaluated model fit and compared effect size by using an odds ratio test on all the variables used.
-- Determined which variables to keep in the model by running Nagelkerke R².
+- Determine which variables to keep in the model by running Nagelkerke R².
 - Built a logistic regression model with the variables kept.

 ## Conclusion